Sorry, you need to enable JavaScript to visit this website.

 Instead, you can maintain your energy levels by eating little and often.
 Now’s the time to indulge yourself a bit and enjoy a few treats - you’ve earned it.

 Depending on your personal birth plan, most midwives will lay your baby on your chest straight after birth.
-This is known as ‘skin-to-skin’ contact.
+This is known as ‘skin to skin’ contact.

 Feeling your warmth, smelling your skin, recognising your voice and hearing your heartbeat will help your new arrival feel comfortable and safe while they adjust to the world.
 And you won’t be able to keep your eyes (or hands) off this incredible little being you’ve just spent nine months making.